 Lighting quality in a dental surgery can be assessed using the following pointers:

 Operating lights are the main lights illuminating your working area and are therefore very important.
 Most operating lights would now be LED.
-The type of operating lights used will depend on the layout of the surgery and where the chair is placed.
-While some have lights attached to the delivery unit, others are ceiling or wall mounted.
+The type of dental operating lights used will depend on the layout of the surgery and where the chair is placed.
+While some have lights attached to the delivery unit, others are ceiling or wall-mounted.

-They should have autoclavable and removable handles to control infection, an adjustable intensity and a colour temperature of around 4000 to 6000 K.
+They should have autoclavable and removable handles to control infection, adjustable intensity, and a colour temperature of around 4000 to 6000 K.